 Bags for recycling are classified by different grades: Grade A (completely clean and white, but allows for colored stitching and handles); Grade B (not so clean, mainly white with minimal coloring); and Grade C (dirty or colored bags).

-How FIBC’s are recycled
+How are FIBCs recycled?

 1. Collection.
 Like with various other industrial plastics, the recycling process starts with the proper collection.
 For easy collection and best price, the material should be compacted into bales.